 Whether you have to create a username and password to read a random article or try a yoga class at a new studio, it’s easy to rack up a large number of online accounts.
 But having your personal information stored on multiple unused accounts can put your data at risk.
 Keep track of every new online account you open, and delete any accounts you no longer use.
 Doing so will ensure that only the companies and platforms that you’re active on will have access to your data.

-8. You leave your computer unattended
+8. Leaving a computer unattended

 Some criminals are more low-tech.
 If you regularly leave your computer, phone, or tablet unattended, you put your information at risk.
 Even leaving your devices unattended while you go to the restroom or get coffee can leave you vulnerable.
 The United States Computer Emergency Readiness Team (US-CERT) recommends you lock your computer any time you’re away from it.
 Protect your devices with a password that you must enter each time, and close your laptop’s lid (or put it to sleep) when you step away from it.